 TEDTalks Business (iTunes).
 From the TED Annual Conference to TEDx events around the world, this collection of business thought leaders share fascinating new ideas and information around the most critical topics impacting our work lives.
 Whether you’re listening to some of my favorite thought leaders, including Simon Sinek or Dan Pink, or names you haven’t heard previously, this collection will open your mind and your heart.

-The AoC Podcast (iTunes).
+The Jordan Harbinger Show (iTunes).
 With nearly six hundred episodes, this podcast helps self-motivated people become better communicators and build stronger relationships.
-The host, Jordan Harbinger, has become a friend of mine and I appeared on the show about a year ago.
+The host, Jordan Harbinger, has become a friend of mine and I appeared on the show last year.
 He’s interviewed everyone from Tony Hawk to former astronaut Mike Massimino and spends about an hour digging into their stories and advice.
 Harbinger’s focus on psychology and emotional intelligence have made the podcast a major success with millions of downloads.

 Entrepreneurial Thought Leaders By Stanford eCorner (iTunes).
 This is one of the first podcasts I ever listened to as I built my second business because they sit down with some of the most prominent entrepreneurs in the world, many of whom graduated Stanford University.
 There are about five interviews each money with prominent people like Elon Musk, Scott Cook, and Reid Hoffman.
 What makes this podcast series so successful is that you get a variety of perspectives from entrepreneurs, venture capitalists and other members of the startup community.